Azure-Samples/azure-health-data-and-ai-samples/README.md

   - fhirBundleType : Set "batch" if you want the FHIR bundle type to be "Batch" OR
 					 Set it to "transaction" if you want the FHIR bundle type to be "Transaction" .
+  - skipfhirpostprocess : Set "true" if you want to skip the FHIR postprocess function app execution OR
+					 Set it to "false" if you want the FHIR postprocess function app to be execute.
+ - fileProcessInSequence : Set "true" if you want to upload the FHIR bundles in Sequence OR
+					 Set "false" if you want to upload the FHIR bundles in Batch.

 ### Process Flow